 Current ASAP Management Committee members are:

 Dave has worked in advice services in the UK for 20 years.
 Beginning as a volunteer in street homeless services, he developed extensive grounding in working with vulnerable people with complex needs.
 He began managing homeless services in 1995, developing first single services, then networks of residential and day-care provision.
 Moving to the refugee sector in 1999, Dave spent 15 years as a senior manager for Refugee Action, first as Operations Director and then, from 2010-15, as CEO.
-Dave joined ASAP’s management committee in January 2015 and is also a trustee of the charity Student Action for Refugees.
+Dave joined ASAP’s management committee in January 2015 and is also Chair of the charity Student Action for Refugees.